congdanhqx-zz/congdanhqx.github.io/_posts/2016-07-07-hey-guys-dont-try-to-be-smart-with-swap.markdown

 // Don't try to be smart guy
 void swap3(void)
 {
-  b += a;
+  // Beware, integer overflow is undefined behavior in C++ b += a;
   a = b - a;
   b -= a;